macapanasrobert31/Improving-Product-Quality-Through-100-Inspection-A-Power-BI-and-Lean-Six-Sigma-Analysis/README.md

 Define, Measure, Analyze, Improve, and Control (DMAIC)

-Is the core problem-solving framework of Lean Six Sigma.
+DMAIC is the core problem-solving framework of Lean Six Sigma.
 It is a structured, data-driven, five-phase methodology used to identify, analyze, and improve existing business processes while sustaining long-term results.

 <img width="1007" height="502" alt="DMAIC" src="https://github.com/user-attachments/assets/55064247-7b0a-4f57-88ab-0c5409a542c9" />